mattd429/nodejs-express/docs/Routes-and-Controllers.md

 ### Route parameters

 Route parameters are named *URL segments* used to capture at their position in the URL.
 The named segments are prefixed with a colon and then the name(e.g. `/:your_parameter_name/`.
 The captured values are stored in the `req.params` object using the parameter names as keys (e.g. `req.params.your_parameter_name`).

+for example, consider a URL encoded to contain information about users and albums:
+`http://localhost:3000/users/34/albums/8989`.
+We can extract information as shown below, with the `userId` and `albumId` path parameters: